 6. A work opportunity is paid work created for an individual for any period of time.
-The same individual can be employed on different projects and each period of employment will be counted as a work opportunity.
+The same individual can be employed on different projects and each period of employment will be counted as a work opportunity

-7. A work opportunity in the Infrastructure Sedor has an average duration of four (4) months and in the Environment & Cuture Sector an average duration of six (6) months
+7. A work opportunity in the infrastructure Sector has an average duration of four (4) months and in the Environment & Culture Sector an average duration of six (6) months.

-9. The "Net Number of Work Opportunities" is calculated by subtracting the possible work opportunities.
-This calculated work opportunities.
-This calculated by subtracting the possible work opportunities.
-This calculated by subtracting the possible work opportunities.
 8. The "Gross Number of Work Opportunities" is the overall number of work opportunities that the reporting body has reported on

-10. One Person-Year of Work is equal to 230 paid working days, including paid training days.
+3. The "4FN number of Work Opportunities" is acludated by subtracting the possible work opportunities if the projects were implemented machine intensively (MI) from the "Gross Work Opportunities".
+Thus these net work opportunities are the EPWP value added opportunities.
+This calculated opportunities are the environment of the prossible work opportunities are implemented machine intensively (MI) from the "Gross Work Opportunities" are two programment of the prossible work opportunities.
+10. One Person-Year of Work is equal to 220 paid working days including paid training days.
 The calculated wages paid out to employees on EPWP projects have been calculated by multiplying the minimum wage rate with the employment period.